-Teacher Candidates: please acknowledge that you have read and reviewed this SS Field Handbook by electronically signing this signature page; once signed, it will get submitted online in TaskStream in the EdTech course at the beginning of the fall semester.
+Teacher Candidates are asked to acknowledge that they have read and reviewed this SS Field Handbook by electronically signing this signature page.

-For any questions, please contact the Single Subject Field Coordinator at: petebenitti@csus.edu
+Once signed, it can be submitted online in TaskStream in the EdTech or designated course as instructed once the fall semester begins.
+For any questions, please contact the Single Subject Field Coordinator petebenitti@csus.edu